dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 to the user.

-Don’t worry if some of these steps seem foreign.
+Don't worry if some of these steps seem foreign.
 The following sections provide

 more details, along with step-by-step instructions for creating a UserForm.

-When you’re designing a UserForm, you’re creating what developers call the Graphical User Interface (GUI) to your application.
-GUI also stands for Gaming Under the Influence, but that’s not relevant here.
+When you're designing a UserForm, you're creating what developers call the Graphical User Interface (GUI) to your application.
+GUI also stands for Gaming Under the Influence, but that's not relevant here.

 Take some time to consider what your form should look like and how your users